ddev/ddev/docs/content/users/install/performance.md

     !!!warning "NFS is deprecated"

-        NFS is now deprecated and should no longer be used.
-This feature may be removed in an upcoming release.
+        NFS is deprecated and no longer recommended.
+This feature may be removed in a future release.

-    !!!warning "macOS Ventura may not work with NFS"

-        A bug in macOS Ventura means that NFS mounting doesn't work for many projects, so Mutagen is recommended instead.
-Follow [issue](https://github.com/ddev/ddev/issues/4122) for details.

     ### Using NFS to Mount the Project into the Web Container